joshbeard/joshbeard.me-website/src/me.md

 I took an interest in Linux and Free and Open Source Software around 1999 and became particuarily interested in setting up and administering servers and websites.
-I've continued to use Linux every day, both professionally and as a hobbiest.
+I stayed up until dawn many nights learning and experimenting with this stuff and hanging out on IRC.

-In the early 2000's, I started using FreeBSD to experience another UNIXy systems and ran it for several years on my desktop and home servers, eventually using it for core services at a previous job.
+Around 2003, I started using FreeBSD to experience another UNIX-derived system and ran it for several years on my desktop and home servers, eventually using it for core services at a previous job.
+Although I don't use it as much these days, I still love it and have a lot of respect for it and its community.

 I owe my career to Free and Open Source Software and the ecosystem built around Linux and UNIX.

-### Computers Over The Years

 See the [My Old Computers page](/old-computers.html)

-#### Home Servers

-See [my Home Lab page](/homelab) for information about my servers at home.

 ### Professional Life